Shopping list of “trip first-aid” items

-Instead of creating your own sewing/repair kit, you can just purchase a travel sewing kit with scissors, needles, thread, pins, measuring tape, safety pins, and more.
+And while we’re on the topic of safety pins, instead of creating your own sewing/repair kit, you can just purchase a travel sewing kit with scissors, needles, thread, pins, measuring tape, safety pins, and more.
 Use the needle and thread to sew buttons back on or permanently fix that unraveling seam.
 The needle is handy to lance blisters and remove splinters.
 You can use the enclosed measuring tape to check the dimensions of any souvenir.

 6. First-aid kit (antibiotic ointment, indigestion tablets, and more)

 This seems pretty obvious as well, I’m sure.
 For a great small first-aid kit start, I love the sturdy tin, colorful cloth bandages, and medicine packets of the Welly Human Repair kit.

 And with any prescription medications you want to carry – take them along in their prescription containers, or carry paper copies of the actual prescription sheet, in case you lose some or run out.
 And don’t assume that a medication that is available over-the-counter in the US will be available in other countries.
 In some countries, antibiotics are over-the-counter, while in others common supplements, like melatonin, require a prescription.